kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 # Application-Layer Protocol Negotiation

-As the use of TLS {{?TLS=RFC8446}} becomes prevalent, an increasing number of application protocols depend on the Application-Layer Protocol Negotiation Extension {{!ALPN=RFC7301}} to determine the application protocol to utilize.
+While TLS {{TLS}} can be used on top of an established tunnel, doing so might not be necessary for ensuring the security of communication if the tunnel is established via HTTPS, and the client side of the reverse tunnel also functions as the client side of the application protocol in use.
+A typical scenario involves an HTTPS reverse proxy serving as the client of a reverse tunnel.
+This proxy terminates incoming TLS connections and decrypts the HTTP requests before forwarding them through the reverse tunnel, which is secured by a separate TLS connection.

-While TLS can be used on top of the established tunnel and the application protocol can be negotiated during the TLS handshake, doing so is not necessary to achieve the goal of encryption when the tunnel is established via HTTPS.
-When operating over HTTPS, some deployments could opt to exchange messages without having another layer of encryption above the tunnel.
+In these deployments, foregoing the use of TLS above the established tunnel can yield performance benefits without compromising security.
+However, this approach requires that endpoints negotiate the application protocol without relying on the Application-Layer Protocol Negotiation {{!ALPN=RFC7301}} performed during the TLS handshake.

-This document specifies an HTTP header-based mechanism for negotiating the application protocol.
-ALPN identifiers are used for naming the application protocols, so that existing application procotols can be selected.
+To address this need, this document introduces an HTTP header-based mechanism for negotiating the application protocol.
+It employs ALPN identifiers for naming the application protocols, allowing for the selection of existing application protocols without depending on TLS-based negotiation.

 ## Indicating Protocols Available for Use